plengqui/GatewayApplication/README.md

 ## TODO
 Send punches to competition administration system using SIRAP.
-Log sequence number of punches from each attached Sportident station (remember there can be more than one Sportident station per Tinymesh radio unit).
-Raise alarm when any gap in the sequence is detected.
+Log sequence number of punches from each attached Sportident station (remember there can be more than one Sportident station per Tinymesh radio unit) and raise alarm when any gap in the sequence is detected.
 Number of missing punches, control number, and time interval.